googlegenomics/readthedocs/docs/source/use_cases/analyze_variants/analyze_variants_with_bigquery.rst

 * How are non-variant segments represented in the variants table
 * How are variant calls represented in the variants table
 * How are variant call quality filters represented in the variants table
-* How to handle nested fields in variants data
+* How to handle hierarchical fields in variants data
 * How to count distinct records
 * How to group records
-* How to construct queries using subqueries
+* How to write user-defined functions

 BigQuery Web Interface
 ----------------------